Program Tips

 Healthcare Prep Seminar

 This program requires attendance at a two-day in-person Healthcare Prep Seminar the week before the fall semester begins.
-Students will be sent invitations to these sessions via mail and email.
-Students will get to meet their cohort and faculty, learn more about the program and resources, and how to be successful in the program.
+Students will be sent invitations to these sessions via email.
+Students will get to meet their cohort and faculty, complete CPR training, learn more about the program and resources, and how to be successful in the program.

 Practicum Requirements (current through practicum)